-Winter has arrived which means many of the stunning deciduous ornamental trees we sell at Greenhill Nursery are now available in bare root form.
+During winter, many of the stunning deciduous ornamental trees we sell at Greenhill Nursery are available in bare root form.

 Buying bare root is a cost effective way of acquiring deciduous trees, saving you up to 70% when compared to our normal pricing for the same varieties in bags and pots!
 You’ll also save 10% when buying 5 or more.

-There’s a great selection of trees available this season including Lipstick Maples (Fairview Flame, October Glory and Autumn Blaze), silver birches, flowering apricots, weeping cherries, poplars, ornamental pears, mop top robinias and more.
+Each season there’s a huge selection of trees available bare root including Lipstick Maples (Fairview Flame, October Glory and Autumn Blaze), silver birches, flowering apricots, plums and cherries, weeping cherries, poplars, ornamental pears, mop top robinias and more.

 What varieties are available?